fatedier/frp/README.md

 ## What can I do with frp?

-* Expose any http service behind a NAT or firewall to the internet by a server with public IP address.
+* Expose any http service behind a NAT or firewall to the internet by a server with public IP address(Name-based Virtual Host Support).
 * Expose any tcp service behind a NAT or firewall to the internet by a server with public IP address.
 * Inspect all http requests/responses that are transmitted over the tunnel(future).